-- A) Performance Evaluation Form: The form used to primarily (but not exclusively) facilitate the process of relevant employee performance discussion, performance adjustments, talent development.
-Performance Evaluation feedback may be utilized at the discretion of the City and/or employee. - B) Rating Supervisor/Manager: The rater shall be the Employee's direct Supervisor/Manager. - C) Employee's Goals: Goals developed collaboratively between the Employee and the Supervisor/Manager. - D) Departmental Goals: Goals developed collaboratively between the Directors and Mayor. - E) Competencies: Skills and Abilities identified as crucial to the successful performance of a position. - F) Individual Development Objective: An Employee Development plan developed collaboratively between the employee and supervisor/manager to facility competency and talent development
+- A) Performance Evaluation Goal & Development Form: The form used to primarily (but not exclusively) facilitate the process of relevant employee performance discussion, performance adjustments, talent development.
+Performance Evaluation feedback may be utilized at the discretion of the City and/or employee. - B) Rating Supervisor/Manager: The rater shall be the Employee's direct Supervisor/Manager.

+- C) SMART Goals/Performance Standards: Goals or measurable standards developed collaboratively between the Employee and the Supervisor/Manager based on the job description. - D) Departmental Goals: Goals developed collaboratively between the Directors and Mayor. - E) Individual Development Goals/Special Projects: An Employee Development plan developed collaboratively between the employee and supervisor/manager to facilitate competency, develop talent, plan an event or create a new process.

-All employees will follow the review cycle based upon the month they are hired.
+All employees will follow the step increase cycle based upon the month they are hired.
 See the chart below.

-- All employees hired between September and May will receive a review and consideration for an increase on their 1st year anniversary, annually in July thereafter. - All employees hired between June and August will receive a review and are eligible for the annual merit process in July.
+- All employees hired between September and May will receive an annual review in December or January and consideration for an increase on their 1st year anniversary, annually in July thereafter. - All employees hired between June and August will receive an annual review in December or January and are eligible for the annual merit process in July.